Lucy Francis-Litton (Company Director)

 Professional Aerialist & Acrobat

-Course Tuition: Flying Trapeze & Cradle, Triples Trapeze, Swinging Trapeze, Bungee Trapeze, Doubles Trapeze, Acrobalance, Handstands, Acrobatics, Harness, Hoop, Doubles Hoop, Silks, Double Silks And Flexibility
+Course Tuition: Flying Trapeze & Cradle, Triples Trapeze, Swinging Trapeze, Bungee Trapeze, Doubles Trapeze, Acrobalance, Handstands, Acrobatics, Harness, Hoop, Doubles Hoop, Silks, Double Silks, Conditioning & Flexibility

-Before Circus, Lucy originally trained as a dancer and Gymnast in Norfolk, and went on to compete Nationally in Tumbling and Sports Acrobatics.
-To continue her training she studied at Leeds Metropolitan University for a BSc degree in Sport & Exercise Science (1995-1998).
-Here she took up high diving and became the British Masters Diving Champion for both 1m & 3m springboard in 1998 and completed the set with a gold for platform in 1999.
+Lucy grew up in Norfolk where she originally trained as a dancer and Gymnast.
+Moving over to tumbling and Sports Acrobatics aged 12, she competed Nationally from 1991-1998.
+To continue her training she specifically studied Sport and Exercise Science at Leeds Metropolitan University (BSc degree 1995-1998).
+Most of the studying was done in the swimming pool where she took up high diving and became the British Masters Diving Champion for both 1m & 3m springboard in 1998 and completed the set with a gold for platform in 1999.
 From Leeds she moved to London to train Theatre Practice focusing on aerial circus skills and acrobatics, in preparation for the Millennium Dome Central Show 2000.
-Since this aerial spectacular, she went on to perform with The Flying Dudes, where she fell in love in the air, with Nik Litton, the Catcher (how sweet!)
-Unfortunately, her flying trapeze career ended with an almost fatal accident in September 2002 where she fell and broke her neck on a trampoline.
-Despite being told she would never return to Acrobatics and Aerial, Lucy returned in 2004, determined to continue her performing career both in the air and on the ground, including a trampoline to catch act for the launch of the P&O cruise ‘Arcadia’.
-In 2007 she took another performing break to produce the beautiful Bina; who is already following in Mum’s footsteps!!!
+She continued her career as a Circus Artist since this aerial spectacular as she went on to perform with The Flying Dudes, where she fell in love in the air, with her catcher (now husband) Nik Litton.
+Unfortunately, her flying trapeze career ended with an almost fatal accident in September 2002, where she fell and broke her neck on a trampoline.
+Despite being told she would never return to Circus, Lucy spent a year in rehab followed by a stint pole dancing.
+In 2004, she did indeed return to Circus.
+She was involved a trampoline to catch act for the launch of the P&O cruise ‘Arcadia’, performed in the Royal Opera House and Erotica 2005.
+In 2007 she took another performing break to produce her daughter Bina; who is already following in Mum’s footsteps!
 Back into action once more, Lucy performed in AirCraft Circus’s very own show “Madame Pain’s Boudoir Circus” and made it to the Live semi finals of Britain’s Got Talent 2011, performing bungee as part of “Enchantment”.
 Over a decade after her career began in the Millennium Dome, Lucy got to fly in the Olympic stadium, as an Aerial ‘Dementor’ in the incredible Opening Ceremony of the London 2012 Olympic Games.

 Course Tuition: Flying Trapeze, Equilibristics, Acrobatics, Acrobalance and Rigging

-Born and raised in Manchester, Nik spent most of his youth studying squash.
+Born and raised in Manchester, Nik spent most of his youth climbing trees and studying squash.
+In his early 20's he ended up Juggling on a beach in Kefalonia.
 In his late 20’s Nik decided it was time to take life a little more seriously and actually get himself a degree… in Circus!

-Nik moved to London in 1999 to attend the first ever ‘Circus Degree’ at The Circus Space in Hoxton.
+Nik moved to London in 1999 to attend the first ever ‘Circus Degree’ at The Circus Space in Hoxton, now known as the National Centre for Circus Arts.
 It was here where he met his now wife Lucy Francis, and they formed a cradle and acrobalance duo.
 During the summer season of 2002 they performed with The Flying Dudes as part of their flying trapeze spectacle.

 Nik continued to perform over the next few years, also adding a Kids Clown Show to his repertoire, alongside teaching and rigging.
 He has performed for Prince Charles, in the Royal Opera House, P&O’s Arcadia launch show, taught many celebrities how to fly.
 He was a teacher for the London Youth Circus and Corporate programme at The Circus Space 2002 – 2009 and he has been rigging Circus since 2001.